Kafū, aged forty-one.

 Misty rain hung hazily throughout the day.

-I read Tangren Shuohui.
+I read Tōjin Setsuwa.

 August 19th.

-My cold and stomachache had not abated.
+The cold and stomachache persisted.

 August 21st.